On the intersection of Cantor sets and products of random matrices

 \subsection{Neumann Admissibility Condition and Kernel-expansion}

-In this subsection, we consider an analytic condition for $\phi$ so that the assumptions in Proposition \ref{prop: KE core} are satisfied.
+In this subsection, we consider an analytic condition for $\phi$ so that the assumptions in Proposition \ref{prop: KE core} are satisfied for Lebesgue measure $\mu$.
 We call it the Neumann Admissibility Condition (or NAC), and assuming it, Theorem \ref{theorem: NAC assures KE} calculates the top Lyapunov exponent of products of random matrices explicitly.